Mirai Botnet Attack: Cybersecurity Threats in the Age of IoT

 Scanning for Vulnerable Devices

-The first step in a Mirai attack involves scanning the internet for IoT devices running on default credentials.
+The first step in a Mirai botnet attack is scanning the Internet for IoT devices using default credentials.
 This automated scanning process lets the botnet quickly identify thousands of vulnerable devices.
 Common targets include IP cameras, routers, and digital video recorders.

 Compromising Devices